precice/preeco-orga/guidelines/guidelines-adapters.md

 - [ ] A.1: The adapter has an open-source license.
 - [ ] A.2: The adapter uses a publicly-accessible repository.
-- [ ] A.3: There is a code formatting specification (e.g., clang-format specification file).
-- [ ] A.4: There is an issue tracker.
-- [ ] A.5: There is information on how the adapter was validated and how validation could be reproduced.
+- [ ] A.3: There is information on how the adapter was validated and how validation could be reproduced.
-- [ ] A.6: The documentation is rendered in a user-friendly way, either:
+- [ ] A.4: The documentation is rendered in a user-friendly way, either:
   - on precice.org (i.e., in `docs` subfolder, see [preCICE documentation of the documentation](https://precice.org/docs-meta-overview.html))
   - on another website
-- [ ] A.7: The logging is configurable, with levels at least "no logging, release logging, and debug logging".
+- [ ] A.5: The logging is configurable, with levels at least "no logging, release logging, and debug logging".
-- [ ] A.8: There is a peer-reviewed paper (at least in pre-print state) with a validation study, with all data available.
+- [ ] A.6: There is a peer-reviewed paper (at least in pre-print state) with a validation study, with all data available.
-- [ ] A.9: There are contribution guidelines described in or linked from a `CONTRIBUTING.md` file.
+- [ ] A.7: There are contribution guidelines described in or linked from a `CONTRIBUTING.md` file.
-- [ ] A.10: There is a pull request template.
+- [ ] A.8: There is a pull request template.
-- [ ] A.11: The configuration follows a formally defined schema, which [will be available in the future](https://github.com/precice/preeco-orga/issues/18).
-- [ ] A.12: There are unit tests to test components of the adapter, without running another simulation participant (and ideally, using the upcoming [general mocked interface](https://github.com/precice/preeco-orga/issues/4)).
+- [ ] A.9: There are unit tests to test components of the adapter, without running another simulation participant (and ideally, using the upcoming [general mocked interface](https://github.com/precice/preeco-orga/issues/4)).
-- [ ] A.13: The repository is ready to be integrated into the [preCICE system tests](https://precice.org/dev-docs-system-tests.html): A simulation can start using an unsupervised script and there is enough information to create entries under `component-templates/` and `components.yaml`.
+- [ ] A.10: The repository is ready to be integrated into the [preCICE system tests](https://precice.org/dev-docs-system-tests.html): A simulation can start using an unsupervised script and there is enough information to create entries under `component-templates/` and `components.yaml`.
-- [ ] A.14: There is documentation on how to extend the adapter (i.e., documentation about the software architecture).
+- [ ] A.11: There is documentation on how to extend the adapter (i.e., documentation about the software architecture).
-- [ ] A.15: The adapter is packaged either on the expected repositories of the respective solver community, or on [Spack](https://spack.io/) ([Spack packages](https://packages.spack.io/)).
+- [ ] A.12: The adapter is packaged either on the expected repositories of the respective solver community, or on [Spack](https://spack.io/) ([Spack packages](https://packages.spack.io/)).

 ## An adapter example